no0p/pgsampler/README.md

 Pgsampler does not write to or update any tables -- it only reads data from the database.
 It only receives a fixed a length acknowledgement for data sent over the network.

-Still, it is a background worker with access to shared memory and has access to all database data and fiels.
+Still, it is a background worker with access to shared memory and has access to all databases.
 At this time it is only recommended for more casual clusters until additional development and testing are completed.